 You as the estate owner are the only person competent to decide what to do with your estate and only you know the following:

-- What risks you took to build up your estate?
+- What risks were taken to build up your estate?

 - What security measures do you want to take to preserve it?

-- How much you want available for your retirement?
+- How much do you want available for your retirement?

 Now!
 Estate planning deals with the living, not with the dead.
 At the time of death, it's too late to plan, then others will be administering the estate according to the laws.Why do You Want to Prepare an Estate Plan?